Enforcing Fair Predicted Scores on Intervals of Percentiles by Difference-of-Convex Constraints: Introduction

-To address this gap, we propose the concept of \emph{partial fairness}, which focuses on ensuring fairness within a specific region of a model's output distribution where it is most relevant and impactful.
-Partial fairness offers a practical alternative to full fairness by prioritizing fairness among the contested instances while allowing flexibility in other areas.
-Two partial fairness criteria, called \emph{partial demographic parity} and \emph{weak partial demographic parity}, are introduced to quantitatively measure a model's violation of partial fairness.
-The criteria align with real-world fairness concerns and enable models to achieve high predictive accuracy without being excessively constrained.
+To address this gap, we propose the concept of \emph{partial fairness}, which ensures fairness within specific percentile intervals of predicted scores, providing a practical alternative to full fairness by focusing on contested cases while allowing flexibility elsewhere.
+We propose multiple metrics to quantify partial fairness and adopt an \emph{in-processing} approach, formulating training as a constrained optimization problem that maximizes predictive performance subject to partial fairness constraints based on the proposed metrics.
+Because partial fairness targets only critical score percentiles, it reduces unnecessary restrictions, enabling models to maintain stronger predictive performance.

-Regardless of the fairness metric applied, a recurring challenge in training fair models is balancing predictive performance with fairness, as these two aims often conflict.
-One approach to address this challenge is to formulate the training process as a constrained optimization problem, known as the \emph{in-processing method}, where an optimization algorithm is developed to maximize the model's predictive performance while satisfying fairness constraints.

-Along this direction, we derive two classes of data-driven fairness constraints based on our partial fairness criteria, utilizing empirical approximations and surrogate functions.
-We demonstrate that, for all commonly used surrogates, each proposed constraint function can be equivalently represented as the difference of two convex, potentially non-smooth, functions.
-Incorporating these fairness constraints into the training process, such as in the empirical risk minimization framework, results in a \emph{difference-of-convex} (DC) constrained optimization problem.
+Following standard modeling practices in machine learning, we formulate the constrained optimization problems using empirical approximations and surrogate functions.
+We show that each proposed fairness constraint can be expressed as the difference of two convex (possibly non-smooth) functions.
+Embedding these constraints into the training process leads to a \emph{difference-of-convex} (DC) constrained optimization problem.